villi02/TMA4320-Introduksjon-til-vitenskapelige-beregninger-prosjekter/README.md

 # TMA4320 Introduction to Scientific computing - the projects
- Repo containing the projects for the course TMA4320 at NTNU, taken during spring 2024.

 Welcome to the repository containing three distinct projects focusing on different domains of science and engineering.
 Each project is self-contained and addresses unique research questions and methodologies.
 These projects are from spring 2024.

 NB!
 Notebooks are mostly written in Norwegian